Our Good Flow Honey family

 bees.
 We left most of the honey on the bees and requeened most of our hives,

 but we didn't make any new hives other than having a few swarms.

 We knew the weather didn't warrant weakening the hives by splitting them for increase.

 My son Daniel and I do all of the beekeeping and we have a small team who help with bottling honey & processing honey off the hives.

 We have several varieties of honey including Wildflower from Texas, Clover, Mesquite, Huajillo, and Orange Blossom.
 We also offer "raw" honey

 which is never heated or filtered and bottled in glass jars.

 The bottled honey is then palletized and trucked into Austin by

-one of our delivery drivers; Joe, Ernie or Mike and then distributed by them.
+one of our delivery drivers; Joe, Ernie, Mike or grandson Brendan, and then distributed by them.